MicrosoftDocs/webview2-win32-reference/1-0-3650-58/icorewebview2find.md

 The async action completes when the Find bar UI displays the search term and the match counter populates (may have slight latency).
 The `MatchCountChanged` and `ActiveMatchIndexChanged` events fire only after completion with default values of -1 for active match index and 0 for match count before completion.

-To start a new session from the first match, call `Stop()` before `StartAsync()`.
+To start a new session from the first match, call `Stop()` before `Start()`.
 Consecutive calls with the same options continue from the current position.
 Without parameters, it behaves as `FindNext` or `FindPrevious` based on the last action (defaults to forward).
 Different search terms always start a new session from the document beginning.

 ```cpp
 bool AppWindow::Start(const std::wstring& searchTerm)